persvr/perstore/README.md

 The modules in the store folder provide store implementations and store wrappers.
 These provide access to various data sources and add functionality to these stores.

+## path

+This module provides functionality for resolving path references within data objects.
+The module exports a <code>resolver</code> function, that returns a <code>resolve</code>
+that can be used to resolve references in objects.
+To get a <code>resolve</code>
+function, call resolver with the a data model (and optionally second argument, a getDataModel function that can provide access to the other data models):

+	var resolve = require("perstore/path").resolver(myModel);

+And then we can use the <code>resolve</code> to resolve a path.
+If we want to resolve the "foo" property of the object with an id of 11, we could write:

+	resolve("11/foo");

+And if foo's property value was a reference to another object, this would also be automatically resolved.

 ### mongodb

 	store = require("perstore/store/mongodb").MongoDB({